-- When Hot Shots Part Deux moved from parodying Top Gun to Rambo instead, they managed to get Richard Crenna to basically reprise his iconic role as Colonel Trautman.
+- When Hot Shots!
+Part Deux moved from parodying Top Gun to Rambo instead, they managed to get Richard Crenna to basically reprise his iconic role as Colonel Trautman.

 Live Action TV

 - When The Drew Carey Show was going to do an episode making fun of sci-fi conventions and the fans who go to them in costume, they wanted to have a couple of characters dress up as aliens from Babylon 5.
 The creators of B5 agreed... and sent their own makeup people to do the alien makeup effects.
 (It helped that both series were produced by Warner Bros.}

 - Anneka Rice of Challenge Anneka made a cameo appearance in the KYTV spoof Challenge Anna.